 It’s very normal for his silence to stir up emotions and cause you to feel insecure and unsure about your future.
 But it’s essential to focus on the present and take stock of where you are now.

 If a month has passed without a word, it might be time to come to terms with that silence and move forward.
-It’s important to get some momentum in the right direction no matter what happens with your previous relationship.
-That way if you do end up reconnecting, you have done all you can to be the best version of yourself.
+It’s vital to get some momentum in the right direction no matter what happens with your previous relationship.
+That way, if you do end up reconnecting, you will have done all you can to be the best version of yourself.

 While this article primarily addresses those who were once hurtful and are now on a path to healing, I definitely don’t want to minimize the experiences of those who have been hurt.
 There are very few people who choose to change their abusive behaviors, which is why I continue to create episodes of Love and Abuse and write articles like this.